EMSL-MONet/CommSciMtg_Nov25/Metagenomes/README.md

 2. The hands-on session will cover metagenome analysis using the KBase pipeline.

 ### Before The Day
+Refer to the Prerequisites section.

 ### On The Day
+Feb 6th
+Bring your laptop.
+We (Ellen and Young) will provide the link to the KBase narrative (pipeline).

 ## Agenda on contents of the workshop